MathuxNY-73/leetcode/README.md

 ### Random Pick With Blacklist
 The goal is create a Uniformly distributed number generator that takes into account a blacklist of number.
 The solution should use as less call to rand() as possible.
-I tried to solve this problem using the C++ and C language.
+I tried to solve this problem using the C++, C and Rust languages.
 [Problem link](https://leetcode.com/problems/random-pick-with-blacklist/)
-As of August 8<sup>th</sup>, 2019:
+As of August 23<sup>rd</sup>, 2019:
 - [x] Find a first working solutionn on the sample input.
 I used a whitelist.
 - [x] Submit solution.
 Got a Memory Limit Exceeded Error
 - [x] Find a better solution